platformatic/platformatic/docs/packages/sql-openapi/api.md

 # API

-Each table is mapped to an `entity` named after table's name.

-In the following reference we'll use some placeholders, but let's see an example
+Each table is mapped to an `entity` named after the table's name.
+In the following reference, we'll use some placeholders, but let's start with an example:

-_Example_
+**Example**

 Given this SQL executed against your database: